alexb997/design_patterns/Structural Patterns Exercises/AdapterPatternExample/ReadMe.md

    java -cp src Main
    ```

-You should see output indicating that the AudioPlayer can handle MP3 files directly, while MP4 and VLC files are handled through the adapter.
+You should see output demonstrating the playback of various media files and logging of these actions.

 ## How to Set Up the Project